 Did you practice child-led weaning or mommy-led weaning?
 Do you wish you had done anything different?
 I’d love to hear your story.

-Melodie is the author of Breastfeeding Moms Unite!
+Melodie is the moderator at Breastfeeding Moms Unite!
 She stopped blogging last month so she could start spending more quality time with her daughters but continues to be passionate about breastfeeding, natural parenting and real food.
 She is currently home schooling and making plans for an organic garden and chickens in her new backyard.

 Photo credits: author